kjuraszek/epd-rpi-controller/README.md

 # EPD Rpi Controller

 Waveshare epaper display controller for Raspberry Pi.
-Project is mostly written in Python 3.9 and is based on Waveshare EPD library, Apache Kafka and Docker containers.
+Project is mostly written in Python 3.9, web interface un Vue.js 3 and is based on Waveshare EPD library, Apache Kafka and Docker containers.

 ## About the project

 ![EPD RPi Controller](/images/epd-rpi-controller.jpg)

 This project simplifies displaying custom informations on Epaper display connected to a Raspberry Pi.
 Display part is realized by a `View` - configured object with a defined method `show` which performs directly on EPD object.
 Views are managed by a `View Manager` - they can be switched automatically by some time interval and in a different order.
 EPD can be simulated using config option - an image with a current view will be generated (instead of displaying it on a physical device).
+Controller exposes an API to trigger view changes via specific `GET` request.
+Web user interface is also created to make switching views even simplier.

 In addition controller also allows to switch between `Views` using physical buttons.

 ## Prerequisites